A first project with the Arduino Microcontroller Platform

 These are the goals of the project:

-- Allow modular implemention for extension to other lighting systems, e.g. Halogen lamps
+Allow modular implementation for extension to other lighting systems, e.g. Halogen lamps

-- Learn to use and program the Arduino microcontroller system
+Learn to use the AVR microcontroller system via

 With these few ideas in mind, the project begins!